 Recognition

-Literature helps us recognize the people and their contributions.
+Literature helps us see and understand people and cultures.

 Redemption